ShefaliSingh001/Multimodal-Image-fusion-for-Drone-Detection/README.md

 This project performs image fusion of IR and synthesized RGB image for Drone detection.
-The IR images are synthesized to create corresponding RGB images to perform image fuaion.
+The IR images are synthesized to create corresponding RGB images to perform image fusion.
+The images ares ynthesized using the pyhton library-heatmap.
 The fusion is performed by FPDE, or Fractional Partial Differential Equations, used to enhance the quality and features of combined images.
 The model training is done using YOLO-Nas Small.
 The IR dataset used is taken from Roboflow- Infrared Imaging Based Drone Detection.